vhirtzel/raritan_reboot/README.md

 ## To Do:
 * Improve the user feedback and error handling.
 * Find a way to automate the creation of the dictionary for future machine additions. ✅
-* Find a way to make the IP check regex to be DC agnostic
+* Find a way to make the IP check regex to be DC agnostic ✅
+* Find a way to parralelize the Raritan API calls ✅